UPDATE – Weapons Incident on Mountjoy – Suspect Charged

 The Timmins Police Service is continuing with its efforts to determine the current whereabouts and confirm the wellbeing of Marc-Andre RENAUD, 37 , of Timmins,

-The Timmins Police Service is advising that Robert DEMERS, who had been the subject of a missing person incident reported to us, has been safely
+The Timmins Police Service is advising that Angelina, who had been the subject of a missing person incident reported to us, has been safely located.

 NEED HELP?
 Contact Timmins Police or Victim Services.